OhioBWC - Basics: (Policy library) - File

 a.
 Approved grant application budget page;

 b.
-Itemized invoice(s) pertaining to all approved equipment purchases showing
+Itemized invoice(s) pertaining to all approved equipment purchases showing:

 c.
 Proof of employer matching payment; and